top of page

 double-diamond1.png

-I used the Double Diamond framework to guide us through the design process for building this app.
+through the design process for building this app.

 desk-study.png

-Based on the interviews, the following pain
+Based on the insights gathered, the following pain points emerged:

 double-diamond2.png